cats64/ibpersonalproject/README.md

 There will be ISOs eventually in a sub-directory.

 ## Build problems
-### How do I...
+### How do I build it?
-### start the build process?
-'./build.sh' or './build.sh -k' for multithreaded systems.
-### clean up the folder?
-'./clean.sh'
-### run it in QEMU?
-'./qemu.sh'.
-You need a copy of 'qemu-system-i386'.
-Qemu.sh will tell you before you run it if you have it installed.
+Run build.sh, then run qemu.sh to start it in QEMU.
+Alternatively, run build.sh and then iso.sh to make an ISO file.